virtuaCode/valheim-mods/TrashItems/README.md

 To install the mod just move the downloaded TrashItems.dll to the `<valheim-folder>\BepInEx\plugins\` folder.

 ## Change Log

+- 1.2.0
+    - Add optional confirm dialog (not supported on gamepads)

 - 1.1.0
     - Added support for gamepads